Does it get any more Aussie than South Australia?

 Wondering what the Aussie Outback looks like?
 You’ll find out when you head north from Adelaide.
-The brutal, beautiful terrain is dotted with striking landscapes – such as the red rock formations of the Flinders Ranges and the vast expanses of dessert around Lake Eyre and William Creek – plus tiny, quirky, friendly towns like the underground opal-mining community of Coober Pedy and the iconic pink roadhouse at Oodnadatta.
+The brutal, beautiful terrain is dotted with striking landscapes – such as the red rock formations of the Flinders Ranges and the vast expanses of desert around Lake Eyre and William Creek – plus tiny, quirky, friendly towns like the underground opal-mining community of Coober Pedy and the iconic pink roadhouse at Oodnadatta.

 South Australia is also covered with some epic walking trails that wind through a lot of very Aussie scenery.
 The most famous is the Heysen Trail, a mammoth 1200km journey that begins in Cape Jervis overlooking Kangaroo Island, twists through the Adelaide Hills, then ends up at Parachilna Gorge in the Flinders Ranges.

-Saying Australians like beer is a bit like saying Germans are fond of a sausage or Brazilians don’t mind a spot of football… a big, fat understatement.
+Saying Australians like beer is a bit like saying Germans are fond of a sausage or Brazilians don’t mind a spot of football… a big understatement.
 And South Australia is renowned for its craftiness in the beer department.
 The family-run Coopers Brewery has been producing the state’s favourite pint since 1862 and a new wave of boutique beers and cellar doors have joined them in recent years, including award-winning craft breweries Pirate Life in the city, Vale Brewing in McLaren Vale and Prancing Pony in the Adelaide Hills.

 Aussies’ love of a drink isn’t limited to beer, and there’s a heap of world-class wine regions dotted around South Australia.
-The Barossa Valley is home to quaint sandstone cottages and superb Shiraz, McLaren Vale is surrounded by rolling hills and rugged coastline, the Clare Valley is the cradle of Australian Riesling… and that’s before we even get to the dozens of wineries to visit in Langhorne Creek, the Adelaide Hills and Kangaroo Island.
+The Barossa Valley is home to quaint sandstone cottages and superb Shiraz, McLaren Vale is surrounded by rolling hills and rugged coastline, the Clare Valley is the cradle of Australian Riesling.
+And that’s before we even get to the dozens of wineries to visit in Langhorne Creek, the Adelaide Hills and Kangaroo Island.
 Cheers!

 Tucking into a good feed is a very Australian experience, and South Australia is a foodie’s paradise.
 Where else can you taste some of the world’s best oysters, tuna, crayfish, crabs, snapper and whiting fresh from the ocean, tour the regional delights of Kangaroo Island, Fleurieu Peninsula, Eyre Peninsula and the Limestone Coast under the one roof at the Adelaide Central Market, and even sink your teeth into a ‘Feral Mixed Grill’ at the Prairie Hotel, loaded with kangaroo sausages and emu pâté.